 Stand strong and simplify

 Don’t let social media force you into overspending on Instagrammable Easter baskets or beautiful gift arrangements you brag about on Facebook.
 If it’s not your tradition, or if you don’t want it to be, Easter doesn’t have to be a major gift-giving holiday.
 A simple gift of a heartfelt card, a little candy, maybe a small toy or stuffy that costs you $10 is perfectly fine.
-You can teach your kids that this holiday is about spending time together as a family and, if you’re religious, celebrating in God.
+You can teach your kids that this holiday is about spending time together as a family and, if you’re religious, celebrating in worship.

 BONUS CHALLENGE: Can you do it for free?
 Clean out your gift closet for gift bags and baskets, ribbons and bows.
 Perhaps you’ll find toys or art supplies you bought during a sale that you can add to an Easter basket.
 Ask your local Buy Nothing group for toys or books, or craft supplies to help you crochet an Easter bunny stuffy or make a DIY bunny puppet.